jeffmcutter/cf_shortcuts/cfssh/README.md

 cfscp (SCP file TO each host in group) cfcollect (SCP file FROM each host in group)

+Note that this program can enable you to do things faster, including mistakes, use at your own risk.

 Hosts files must be named cfhosts.groupname where groupname is a name for the group of hosts.
 Usage provides the list of groups found based upon the files.
 Entries in host files may be commented out using # at the beginning of the line.

 Files can be placed into /root/bin and then cfssh will be in root's PATH.